g-algos/galgos/docs/G.plus/PrivacyPolicy.md

 - We do not collect model or project data from your Revit environment.

 ## Data security
-- All information is transmitted securely and stored in an encrypted database accessible only to the plugin’s developer.
+- All information is transmitted securely and stored in an encrypted database accessible only to the pluginâ€™s developer.
 No sensitive credentials (e.g., passwords) are collected or exposed.

 ## Transparency and control
 > You may request the removal of your installation record by contacting us at [contact@g-algos.com].